RakeshNemmani/Proj2-BIMM143/README.md

 Can a color identifying program significantly improve the performance of a colorblind person than an untreated colorblind person (control) when they take a color identification test?

 # Scientific Hypothesis:
-If the color identifying algorithm is tested, then it should have significantly better performance than chance-50%.
+If the color identifying algorithm is tested for accuracy along an ROC curve, then it should have significantly better performance than chance-50%.

 # Packages to be installed and their description:
 1. keras: Keras is a package important in creating artificial neural networks.
 Part of the TensorFlow Library, it is the most commonly used package for creating DNN or Articial Neural Networks.